ice09/blockchainers-tech-sources/content/posts/asset-financing-with-stable-settlements.md

 }
 </pre>

-2. Factor pays Creditor _and_ Creditor gets transferred discounted amount (atomic transaction)
+2. Investor pays Creditor _and_ Creditor gets transferred discounted amount (atomic transaction)

-The Factor can now send the native currency of the Chain to the Smart Contract and call finance in the same, atomic transaction.
+The Investor can now send the native currency of the Chain to the Smart Contract and call finance in the same, atomic transaction.

 <pre style="font-size:60%;font-family:monospace">
 function financeAsset(bytes32 asset) public payable {